Prof. Patrick Eisenlohr

-Patrick Eisenlohr has worked on a range of issues in the anthropology of media, linguistic anthropology and sound studies, especially on the sonic dimensions of religion, media and religion, language, religion, and citizenship, as well as language and diaspora.
+Patrick Eisenlohr’s research focuses on the anthropology of media, sound studies, especially the sonic dimensions of religion, media and religion, linguistic anthropology, language, religion, andcitizenship, as well as language and diaspora.

-Together with other members of the research group "Society and Culture in Modern India" he addresses questions of religious and ethnic diversity in contemporary India and in Indian diasporas, with a particular emphasis on urban contexts and its transnational ramifications.
+Together with other members of the research group "Society and Culture in Modern India" he directs Professor Eisenlohr addresses questions of religious and ethnic diversity in contemporary India and in Indian diasporas, with a particular emphasis on urban contexts and its transnational ramifications.
 The key themes for the research group are:

 - Media and religion